PricelessToolkit/ESPBell-MAX/README.md

 </details>

 ## ESPBell-MAX Code Configuration
+> [!NOTE]

-### All configurations are done in the file "config.h"
+> All configurations are done in the file "config.h"

+### WI-FI Settings
+To ensure a rapid Wi-Fi connection, we skip the Wi-Fi scanning process.
+Instead, we simply provide the access point's name, channel, and MAC address.
+This efficient method significantly shortens the connection time to the access point, taking just about 300 milliseconds.

+> [!IMPORTANT]
+> Make sure to set a fixed channel on your Wi-Fi access point.

 ```c
 #define WIFI_SSID "Your_WIFI_SSID"
 #define WIFI_AUTH "Your_WIFI_Password"